 Auction Revenue Rights will be distributed to Network Service Customers and Firm Point-to-Point Transmission Customers.
 Market Participants submit ARR requests for the planning period during the Annual ARR Allocation process.
 The Annual ARR Allocation is a two-stage allocation process designed to provide long-term certainty along with increased flexibility.
 The first stage of the allocation consists of two parts, Stage 1A and Stage 1B.
-In this first stage, Network Service Customers make ARR requests based on active generation resources that historically served load in each transmission zone or Qualified Replacement Resources.
+In Stage 1A, Network Service Customers make ARR requests based on active generation resources that historically served load in each transmission zone or Qualified Replacement Resources.
+In Stage 1B, Network Service Customers make ARR requests based on the same source as Stage 1A, in addition to hubs, zones, and interfaces.
 Also in Stage 1, Firm Transmission Customers that are deemed as Qualifying Transmission Customers can make ARR requests based on the megawatts of firm service provided between the receipt and delivery points as to which the Transmission Customer had Firm Point-to-Point Transmission Service during the historical reference year.

-The second stage, Stage 2, is a three-round allocation procedure that allows market participants to adjust their hedging paths on an annual basis.
+The second stage, Stage 2, is a two-round allocation procedure that allows market participants to adjust their hedging paths on an annual basis.
 PJM will allocate ARRs that pass a Simultaneous Feasibility Test to Firm Transmission Customers based on priority (feasibility).